dagger/dagger/RELEASING.md

   📝 https://dagger.io/blog/python-sdk
 - If there is a video (see **4/4.**) add a link to it, e.g.
   🎬 https://www.youtube.com/watch?v=c0bLWmi2B-4
-- Click through each pull request and remove all the ones that don't change any Python SDK files.
-Some pull requests are prefixed with `sdk: python:`, which makes this process quicker.
+- Click through each pull request and remove all the ones that don't change any SDK files.
+  Some pull requests are prefixed with `sdk: {SDK_NAME}:`, which makes this process quicker.

 > 💡 TIP: An approach that works is to open a dozen or so pull requests in new
 > tabs, click on **Preview** and remove all the ones that don't affect this